The Shock Doctrine – How the Rich use the State of Shock to Profit

 Length: Approximately 4 hours

 Today the condition is called PTSD for (Post-Traumatic Stress Disorder).
-This medical abbreviation sounds less menacing than “shell shock” and is therefore preferred by military officials who do not like people to understand the real horrors of war.
+This medical abbreviation sounds less disturbing than “shell shock” and is therefore preferred by military officials who do not like people to understand the real horrors of war.
 Shock is present in several other contexts.
 Since the 1990s, “Shock and Awe” has been used by the US military to describe a tactic whereby you attack an enemy with such speed and ferocity that his defences become paralyzed.

 - Watch the film “The Shock Doctrine”.
 See it on youtube here.
 (1,5 hours)